IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 505(b)(2) pathway confirmed by FDA regulatory counsel (FDAMap).
 Anchors to existing Spravato® safety package — no new animal toxicology required.

 Patent provisional filed April 2025 — Freedom to Operate (FTO) confirmed.
-Formulation and protocol IP protected.
+Administration protocol and digital monitoring system IP protected.

 LTS Lohmann manufacturing partnership active — world-leading pharmaceutical thin-film manufacturer with existing GMP production capability.